Muscular Pain Relief In a Cup

 How Does it Feel?

-Anyone can receive cupping therapy; it is even safe for children under 5 years old (but the duration of the treatment is only 2-3 minutes and the cups are placed with a lighter suction when treating children).
+Anyone can receive cupping therapy; it is even safe for children under 5 years old (with shorter duration and the cups are placed with a lighter suction).
 Healthy adults and weaker elderly can receive cupping without harm and the treatments typically last only six to ten minutes.
 The time spent with cups can feel good -- other than a slight pulling of the skin there isn’t any pain involved, it’s very relaxing.
+I use cups in nearly every massage I do because they work in ways and depths my hands can't; manipulating the fascia, promoting even better lactic acid flushing and relieving tightness and tension.

 They’re not actually bruises but surface discolorations, which give a visual indication of how much stagnation is in the area.
 They range from pink to dark purple and last longer depending on the degree of stagnation in the area.
 Some can be gone right after the treatment and some last up to a week, longer if someone is sick or sedentary, but they’re not painful.
 The end result is a softening of the muscle tissue, decreased pain, and an overall feeling of well-being.